senny/emacs-eclim/README.md

 `eclimd` package.

 You can ask questions or discuss new features at our [Google Group](https://groups.google.com/forum/#!forum/emacs-eclim)

+## Notes aabout this fork
+The interesting branch is `develop`.
+It integrates all the pending pull requests on the origin eclim website.

 ## A note about Eclim versions